learn-co-curriculum/uci-mod-3-tic-tac-toe-with-ai-project/README.md

 with the simplest level of intelligence, and get more and more complicated.
 Each step of the way you should have a working computer player though.

-Remember, Tic-tac-toe when played perfectly is unwinnable.
+Remember, Tic-Tac-Toe when played perfectly is unwinnable.
 You should strive to build computer logic that when the computer plays, the game is unwinnable.
 You can hardcode your logic, things like "On turn 1 always try to go in the middle if you can" and if not "try to go in a corner" or any logic tree you can think